Content delivery networks (CDNs)

 CDNs are implemented as geographically-distributed networks of servers.
 They are widely used to deliver static web content such as HTML pages, JavaScript bundles, stylesheets, images, and video.
 When a user requests such content from a website, a CDN will redirect the request to the nearest server in its network, reducing latency (download times) for a better user experience.

 There are two types of CDNs: pull-based and push-based.
-Pull-based CDNs pull objects out of [blob storage] only when those objects are requested and the existing cache, if any, is stale.
+Pull-based CDNs pull objects out of object storage only when those objects are requested and the existing cache, if any, is stale.
 Push-based CDNs are pre-populated with objects from the origin server.